Every Breath Is Mine To Take

 Kato didn’t get a chance to finish his sentence; the curtain around the boy’s bed had opened up again.
 The same nurse who’d flashed them the thumbs-up earlier walked over and smiled at the three of them.

 “As before; life savers,” he said.
-“Your friend’s stable; you can go in and wait.
+“Your friend’s stable; we’ll move him to one or of the rooms down the hall here, then you can go in and wait.
 It might be a while before he comes ‘round, though—flag a doctor when he does if one hasn’t gotten to you all by then.
 Dying takes a toll on the body, ya know?
 We’ll need to make sure he’s really okay.”

 Seth nodded in response.
 “Thank you.
 Do you have any idea how long—?”